Mary Two-Axe Earley: Awards and honours

 In 1979, for her contributions to women's rights and gender equality, Two-Axe Earley received the Governor General's Persons Case Award.
 In 1981, she was awarded an Honorary Doctorate of Law from York University.
 In 1985, she was inducted into the Order of Quebec as an Officer.

 Two-Axe Earley was a joint recipient of the 1990 Robert S. Litvack Award from McGill University in recognition of her contributions to "the defense of the rule of law and the protection of the individual against arbitrary power."
 Her co-recipients that year were fellow First Nations activists Jeanette Lavell and Sandra Lovelace.
 In 1996, Two-Axe Earley received a National Aboriginal Achievement Award for her work towards the passing of Bill C-31.

 On June 28, 2021, a Google Doodle was featured celebrating her on the thirty-sixth anniversary of the Indian Act's amendment.

 On September 9, 2025, the Société de transport de Montréal and the Mayor of Montreal, Valérie Plante, announced that one of the new stations on the Blue Line extension of the Montreal Metro would bear her name.
 The name of Mary Two-Axe Earley had first been added in 2016 to Montreal's Toponym'Elles database by linguist Gabriel Martin, who compiled a list of 375 women to include in the city's toponymy, and was later selected by a toponymy committee in 2019 for a future Metro station.

+In 2025, Two-Axe Earley was designated a National Historic Person under Canada's Historic Sites and Monuments Act.